 Depending on whether such actions or inaction are intentional or careless, the nursing home and its staff members will be held responsible for neglect or abuse.

-Although Pennsylvania has a system for reporting allegations and complaints of nursing home abuse, neglect, and exploitation, complaining through this system rarely results in a speedy investigation of the matter.
+Although the state has a system for reporting allegations and complaints of nursing home abuse, neglect, and exploitation, complaining through this system rarely results in a speedy investigation of the matter.

 That is why elderly residents of nursing homes benefit from seeking the help of a Philadelphia nursing home abuse lawyer who can investigate the allegations right away and, if necessary, pursue legal action against the nursing home or another care facility.